 - Many fail to believe that alcohol use disorder is a disease: This includes some doctors, the patients themselves, their families, and society at large.
 Alcohol use disorder is a disease because it rewires the brain for dependency.
 A solution to this barrier is to educate yourself and others about alcohol use disorder.
 Stay updated on the latest treatments and studies related to an alcohol use disorder.

 - Screening and diagnosis: As described above, screening and diagnosis aren’t cut and dry.
 Some diseases have blood tests and biopsies to give doctors (and insurance companies) concrete proof.
-Alcohol use disorder does not, as many of the symptoms are behavior based and require self-reporting.
-The solutions to this barrier are to provide screenings, listen to patients, and check in at each visit.
+Alcohol use disorder does not, as many of the symptoms are behavior-based and require self-reporting.
+The solutions to this barrier are providing screenings, listening to patients, and check-in in at each visit.

 - Patient responsibility: It takes a lot of commitment, effort, and support for a patient to admit to alcohol use disorder and accept recovery.
 It is often a lifelong process.
 When addressing the issue of patient responsibility, suggest holistic approaches that include working with multiple doctors.
 Also, encourage the patient to go to community support groups.

 - Post-treatment: While using stem cell therapy and medications can help, treatment for alcohol use disorder is lifelong.
 There is no cure for alcohol use disorder, even if stem cells may help.
-This barrier can only be overcome by educating the patient on this issue so that they know an ongoing effort is a part of the recovery process.
+This barrier can only be overcome by educating the patient on this issue to know an ongoing effort is a part of the recovery process.

-- Health insurance and treatment costs: Due to the Affordable Care Act, Americans’ health insurance must cover some of the cost of addiction recovery.
-You and the patient will need to consider a complex amount of costs, some of which the patient may incur while out of work or on reduced hours due to recovery.
-Costs include detox, initial medications, constant counseling, and maintenance meds, as well as outpatient and inpatient care.
+- Health insurance and treatment costs: Due to the Affordable Care Act, Americans’ health insurance must cover some of addiction recovery costs.
+You and the patient will need to consider a complex amount of costs, some of which the patient may incur while out of work or reduced hours due to recovery.
+Costs include detox, initial medications, constant counseling, maintenance meds, and outpatient and inpatient care.
 New treatments only add to these costs.
 It costs about $14,000 to provide treatment for a person suffering from addiction each year; it costs $37,000 per year to keep them in jail.
 Still, even the best of insurance have high copays at times, and often experimental treatments like those involving stem cells are not covered.
 This can be one of the toughest barriers, so it’s important to help the patient navigate the insurance system and devise the treatment that works best for their lifestyle and means.

 Facts About Alcohol Use Disorder and Health

-Potential stem cell treatment is crucial to the lives of those suffering from alcohol use disorder because of the detrimental impacts it can have on the lives of patients suffering with it as well as their families, friends, and coworkers.
+Potential stem cell treatment is crucial to the lives of those suffering from alcohol use disorder because of the detrimental impacts it can have on the lives of patients suffering from it and their families, friends, and coworkers.
 Here are some facts surrounding the disease:

 - Nearly 27% of adults have alcohol use disorder or a history of binge drinking.
 The faster we can normalize the treatment of alcohol use disorder as a disease and identify the problematic behaviors associated with binge drinking, the more quickly we can secure further funding for testing and treatments.